 See what I mean?
 Pay attention to these takeaways:

-2. What Are Your Biggest Challenges (And How Can You Overcome Them)?
+4. What Are Your Biggest Content Challenges (And How Can You Overcome Them)?

-Maybe you can find time for 24 more blogs by re-shifting your marketing strategies to free up more time for content creation.
+Maybe you can find time for 24 more blog posts by shifting your marketing strategies to free up more time for content creation.
 If you have organizational or tracking problems, research some software programs that can help and work them into the budget.

 While the majority of your budget will reflect your own company’s goals and expectations for the year ahead, you should always take a step back and see what other companies in your industry are doing with their marketing dollars.
 For example, are there a lot of high-quality blogs competing for readers online?

-If most companies in your industry have been online and creating custom content for quite some time, you’ll likely need to come in with a higher budget than you would normally in order to have an impact.
-If your competitors have been a little slower to adopt, however, you can come in with a more conservative budget, and spend more time figuring out what works best instead of hammering out content.
-Given the high demand for content today, however, you’re usually better off budgeting on the side of more content versus less.
+If most companies in your industry have been online and creating custom content for quite some time, you’ll likely need to come in with a higher content marketing budget than you would normally in order to have an impact.
+If your competitors have been a little slower to adopt, however, you can come in with a more conservative budget, and spend more time figuring out what works best instead of hammering out tons of content.